Dental-Integrators-Association/diadocs/dia-discord/dia-discord-categories-channels-roles.md

 ## welcome
 ### rules
-The #rules channel explains all rules & gudelines to participate in The DIA's Discord server.
+The #rules channel explains all rules & guidelines to participate in The DIA's Discord server.
 They are the production rules.
 Whenever the [DIA Discord Rules & Guidelines](https://github.com/DTC-Inc/diadocs/blob/main/dia-discord/dia-discord-rules-guidelines.md) document is updated, this channel's pinned messages are updated with the latest rules & guidelines.
 This channel is also the only channel the role @everyone can see.
 This is also the channel the promoted invite link is linked too.

 ### welcome
 This channel welcomes every new member and instructs the to follow some best practices for new users.